imjoy-team/ImJoy/docs/development.md

 The `pip` command can install a package and its dependencies from a GitHub repository, when the `setup.py` is present.

-Example: the GitHub repository `myRepo` is hosted on the account `mUsername` and the latest Git tag is `v0.1.1`.
+Example: the GitHub repository `myRepo` is hosted on the account `myUserName` and the latest Git tag is `v0.1.1`.
 You can then add this repository
 ```json
 "requirements": "pip:git+https://github.com/myUserName/myRepo@v0.1.1#egg=myRepo"